Préludes (Debussy): Pieces

-Performance practice
+Performance

-On 3 May 1911, the pianist Jane Mortier (to whom works were dedicated by Bohuslav Martinů and Erik Satie) premiered the entire first book of preludes at the Salle Pleyel in Paris.
-The German-English pianist Walter Morse Rummel, a student of Leopold Godowsky, gave the premiere of the entire second book of preludes in 1913 in London.
+On 3 May 1911, pianist Jane Mortier premiered the first book of preludes at the Salle Pleyel in Paris.
+German-English pianist Walter Morse Rummel, a student of Leopold Godowsky, premiered the second book in 1913 in London.

-Initially, Debussy and other pianists who gave early performances of the works (including Ricardo Viñes) played them in groups of three or four preludes, which remains a popular approach today.
-This allows performers to choose preludes with which they have the strongest affinity, or those to which their individual interpretive gifts are most suited.
+Debussy and other pianists who gave early performances of the preludes (including Ricardo Viñes) played them in groups of three or four, which remains a popular approach today.
+This allows performers to choose preludes with which they have the strongest affinity, or those to which their particular gifts are most suited.

-There is a strong tonal relationship between the preludes that suggests that the published order of the preludes is not arbitrary.
-For example, the first three preludes in the first book (Danseuses de Delphes, Voiles, and Le Vent dans la Plaine) revolve around the key of B. In these first three preludes, allusions to the key of B disappear and reappear, yet a strong sense of fluidity and connection between the preludes is still maintained.
+There is a strong tonal relationship between the preludes that suggests that their published order is not arbitrary.
+For example, the first three preludes of the first book (Danseuses de Delphes, Voiles, and Le Vent dans la Plaine) make continued references to the key of B♭.
+Although these references come and go, it creates a strong sense of fluidity and connection between these preludes.

-However, the order of the preludes is not considered imperative, as is the case with Chopin's preludes, for example.
-Several pianists have performed the set out of order, and at least one recording, by Ivan Ilić, changes the order of the set entirely.
+The order of the preludes is not considered imperative (as it is with Chopin's preludes, for example).
+Several pianists have performed them out of order; and at least one recording, by Ivan Ilić, changes the order entirely.

-The first complete recording of both sets was made in England in 1938 by the South African pianist Adolph Hallis.
+The first complete recording of both books was made in England in 1938 by South African pianist Adolph Hallis.

-The titles
+Titles

-The titles of the preludes are highly significant, both in terms of their descriptive quality and in the way they were placed in the written score.
-The titles are written at the end of each work, allowing the performer to experience each individual sound world without being influenced by Debussy's titles beforehand.
+In the original editions, Debussy had the titles placed at the end of each work, allowing performers to experience each prelude without being influenced by its titles beforehand.